ruiyangzou00/kathy.github.io/README.md

 ### Introduction

-H&M is a multinational fast-fashion company that emphasizes on high fashion at prices significantly below those of their major competitors.
+M is a multinational fast-fashion company that emphasizes on high fashion at prices significantly below those of their major competitors.
 Fashion and quality at the best price is the value proposition that they guarantee to their prospective clientele.
-H&M deals in fashioned apparels, shoes, dress, tops, pants and skirts.
+M deals in fashioned apparels, shoes, dress, tops, pants and skirts.

-Recently, the product analysis team decided to make some User Experience **UX changes on the product page** of the H&M website.
+Recently, the product analysis team decided to make some User Experience **UX changes on the product page** of the website.
 One of the areas of concern, for example, is that the product analysis team wanted to test whether the product details located at the bottom of the page may be **distracting users from clicking the "Add-to-Cart" button**.
 It is for this reason; they came up with ideas of moving the product details to various locations, such as right below the Add-to-Cart button or making the image smaller and moving up the details a bit.
 After discussions with the product manager and engineers, they designed an A/B Testing (hereinafter called 'Test 1') with two variation groups and a control group, as shown below.